Dream Home Thinking

 ● Flooring material change in the kitchen area.
 Most of our floor plans (on the ADU site) are open style which means that living spaces flow uninterrupted from one room or space to another.
 A different floor material in the kitchen area interrupts the visual flow.
 It’s usually done out of an overabundance of caution.
 The effect is made worse by a joint cover, often set at an arbitrary angle.
 Choose a floor material that will work throughout including the kitchen space.
 Wood floor options include hybrid materials which are moisture resistant and easily cleaned.
 If you are using real wood flooring, an area rug is easy on the feet, protects the flooring and is a decorating opportunity.

 ● While we’re in the kitchen don’t get seduced by those images of kitchens with open shelf storage.
 Unless you are a dedicated minimalist you need space for the myriad items required for real world cooking.
 Open shelves simply don’t provide adequate space.
-The thought of accessing and replacing everything just so, and in pristine condition, for any meal will that notion should make that idea less appetizing.
+The thought of accessing and replacing everything just so and in pristine condition for any meal should make that idea less appetizing.
 A good alternative for displaying your special items is a dedicated area with glass front doors.
 Get even more impact with frameless doors and touch latch hardware.

 ● Wood edged counter trim at a sink.
 A common installation is a laminate counter top with a wood edge.
 Unfortunately its attractive appearance has a short life.
 Water degrades the finish and then the wood.
 There’s nothing wrong with using laminate (except perhaps for imitation wood).
 It’s an excellent budget choice.
 If you want a wood edge, say to match the cabinets, run the countertop laminate over the top edge of the trim.
 The wood will be less vulnerable.
 Another solution is to self-edge the laminate.
 A coordinated solid color works well to visually integrate the edge.

 ● Lawn edge strips.
 Do you really need them?
 Skip the edging material and trim the grass edge with a good mechanical edger.
-Avoid straight lines unless they are matching the primary house design.
+Avoid straight lines unless they match the primary house design.

 ● Itty bitty retaining walls of any material.
 Modest slopes don’t need them.
 Steeper slopes can be stabilized with suitable plant material.